Four Teenagers Drive A Saturn To Mexico

 I had a surprisingly good car growing up.

 When I was sixteen my dad sold me his 1997 Saturn SL1 for $600.
-It always smelled weird and had odd stains in the rear carpet.
-We suspected someone died in it.
+It always smelled weird and had odd stains in the carpet.
+Our family’s theory was that someone died in the backseat.
 Since I was working part time as a sales associate in the menswear department at a local department store, the car was a significant investment for me.
 Still, it was one of the best investments I ever made and I still have a fond spot in my heart for the plastic masterpiece that is the SL1.

 Preparing the Car

-The next modification was a weight saving measure.
-My friend’s sister helped with this one.
-She deftly removed my old quarter panel by backing into it with her car.
-What genius!
+The next modification was initiated by my friend’s sister who deftly removed my fender by backing into it with her car.
 What would’ve taken me an hour to remove only took her fifteen seconds.
-Plus, the result was exactly the same – broken pieces everywhere.
-Now for the final step.
-I swiped every single bumper sticker from the local Sunoco gas station and used them to fabricate a flexible, lightweight skin over the gaping hole.
-I was surprised that the weight savings didn’t result in a noticeable performance bump but every ounce counts.
-And really, if you’re a performance enthusiast like myself, it’s the principle of the thing that matters.
+Plus, the result was exactly the same - broken pieces everywhere.
+I fixed it by swiping every single bumper sticker from the local Sunoco gas station and used them to fabricate a flexible, lightweight skin over the gaping hole.
+Plus, this repair saved weight, which is important when you’re a performance enthusiast like myself.

-I needed to save weight because the next modification involved throwing in my trunk seventy five pounds of the best stereo equipment that the local pawn shop could offer.
+I needed to save weight because the next modification involved throwing seventy five pounds of the best subwoofers and amplifiers that the local pawn shop could offer into my trunk.
 I was a stereo buff and admittedly stereos don’t help with performance but they do help the driving experience.
-I could wire stereos together with zip ties, electrical tape, and mismatched pieces of wire.
+I could wire stereos together using only zip ties, electrical tape, and mismatched pieces of wire.
 In fact, that’s the only way I did it.

 The big stereo, although admittedly a creature comfort, was necessary if you were to hear any music at all because my friend Bryan and I had cut my muffler off and installed in its place an oversized chrome muffler tip.
 We affectionally called it a “fart pipe.”
-It indeed sounded like a cow farting through a bullhorn.
-It was bit tacky and drew some less than flattering comments from my dad but he was traditional and practical and so surely if he was complaining then I was on the right track.
+It was bit tacky and drew some less-than-flattering comments from my dad but he was traditional and practical and so surely if he was complaining then I was on the right track.
 Besides, anything that made that much noise was definitely going fast.

 The most useful modification was a large roof rack.
 Bryan and I fabricated a roof rack out of tube steel, scrap diamond plate, and a piece of plywood.
 Once it was bolted together we sprayed the whole thing with truck bed liner for a nice, classy finish.
-We attached it to my Saturn with metal roofing screws which, because the roof rack never came off, I can say without lying that they worked well.
+We attached it to my Saturn with metal roofing screws.
 The whole assembly was topped off with an aging Sears cargo carrier that was held on by bright orange ratchet straps.

 Planning the Trip

-As my high school graduation was drawing near, I got the news that my friend Adam, who was serving at an orphanage in Mexico, was getting married!
+As my high school graduation was drawing near, I got the news that my friend Adam, who was doing volunteer work at an orphanage in Mexico, was getting married!
 It was great news because marriage is sacred and all that, but now I had a good excuse to go on an adventure to Mexico.
-My friend Bryan and I promptly made plans for a road trip from where we lived in Pennsylvania to where my friend was getting married in Mexico.
+My friend Bryan and I promptly made plans for a road trip.

 “Hey Bryan, let’s drive your motorcycle to Adam’s wedding!”